ThePhD/sol2/docs/source/origin.rst

 the name
 --------

-Sol means sun.
+sol means sun.
 The moon (Lua) needs a sun, because without it only the bleak night of copy-paste programming and off-by-one errors would prevail. ...
 Or something.

 .. _here: https://github.com/Rapptz/sol